iddqdsound/iddqdsound.github.io/blog/rfrt/76/index.md

+---
+tags:
+  - Item-based Editing & Mixing in REAPER
+  - The Many Windows and Sub-menus of REAPER
+date: 2021-06-02
+youtube: 1u0e5tjxPcg
+related-posts:
+  - /blog/rfrt/75
+---

 ## Media Item Properties & Hotkeys for batch editing items (Rapid-fire Reaper Tutorials Ep76)

 ![](/blog/rfrt/76/93.jpg)

 Hey folks!

-     [This episode](https://youtu.be/1u0e5tjxPcg) is kind of a part II of our [last episode on editing items](https://youtu.be/p9zS4t1ohCI).
+ So, [This Episode](https://youtu.be/1u0e5tjxPcg) is kind of a part II of our [last episode on editing items](https://youtu.be/p9zS4t1ohCI).
 In the last episode, we looked at multiple actions that we use often, and we assigned one-key shortcuts to all of them.
 There's a lot of additional stuff we may wanna do to items, most of which are accessible through the Media Item Properties window.
 So we're gonna start with a quick tour of the Media Item Properties window, and then talk about a bunch of unassigned native actions, some SWS and some cycle actions I like to use, in order to avoid having to open this window for quick edits.

 **Media Item Properties**